project-ncl/sourceclear-invoker/README.md

 * It can send a notification email to a specified email address with a summary of any problems found.
 * It can examine either the CVSS score returned from SourceClear or examine the CVE identifier and then query the results using the CPE (product name) against the Red Hat Security Data API ( https://access.redhat.com/labs/securitydataapi/ )
 * Sample Jenkins jobs are provided in the `jenkins` directory.

+### Notes

+Currently the code requires the product name and version to be passed in.
+It will assemble a CPE from that information.
+While we did consider using the [CPE parser library](https://github.com/stevespringett/CPE-Parser) due to the fact we are not currently parsing or comparing CPEs the extra library isn't required.